nathanssantos/podjs/README.md

-# Podjs v1.0.0
+# Podjs
-A podcast aggregator app.
+A podcast aggregator app buit with React.js.